Skip to main content

 To check if your incident management system works well, you can review:

-- older people’s care and service documents (Outcome 3.1)
+• older people’s aged care service documents (Outcome 3.1)

-Also, talk with older people, their families and carers about the care and services they receive (Outcome 2.1).
+Also, talk with older people, their supporters and others they may want to involve, such as families and carers, about the aged care services they receive (Outcome 2.1).
 Ask them if they feel their provider supports them to report incidents and involves them in finding ways to reduce incidents.
-These conversations can then inform continuous improvement* actions and planning (Outcome 2.1).
+These conversations can then inform continuous improvement actions and planning (Outcome 2.1).

 If you find any issues or ways you can improve through your reviews and assessments, you need to address them.
 If things go wrong, be open about it.
-Share what went wrong with older people, their family, and carers (Outcome 2.3).
+Share what went wrong with older people, their supporters and others they may want to involve, such as family, and carers (Outcome 2.3).
 Put in place strategies to mitigate the risk of things going wrong again.

 The guidance for Outcome 2.3 has more information on monitoring the quality system.